ashispati/ar-vae/docs/overview.md

     <img src=../figs/interp_pianoroll_15_11.svg><br>
 </p>

-In comparison, the baseline beta-VAE often either fails to encode specific attribute properly or fails to retain the content of the original data.
+In comparison, the baseline beta-VAE often either fails to encode specific attribute properly or fails to retain the content of the original data (see the right column in the figure below).
 <p align="center">
     <img src=../figs/interp_dsprites.png width="600"><br>
 </p>